rust-lang/cargo/src/doc/guide.md

 # Tests

 Cargo can run your tests with the `cargo test` command.
 Cargo runs tests in two
-places: in each of your `src` files, and any tests in `tests/`.
+places: in each of your `src` files and any tests in `tests/`.
 Tests in your `src` files should be unit tests, and tests in `tests/` should be integration-style tests.
 As such, you’ll need to import your crates into the files in `tests`.